Business in Cyprus, Nicosia, merchant marine

 - Cyprus and the Orthodox Economic Area / European Economic Area

-- As a member of the EU, Cyprus is a beneficiary of the
+- As a member of the EU, Cyprus is a beneficiary of the EU Trade Agreements

 - European Single Market

-- The EU Services Directive
+- The European Union Services Directive

 - European Digital Single Market